 From a Financing perspective, the Company has been cautious about its liquidity position, considering actions to save costs and, if needed, even some delay in investments and distributions.
-As of June 2020, the liquidity position of the Company is solid and, moreover, there is a revolving credit line available which has been drawn for US\$100m (having an additional US\$150m available to be drawn if needed).
+As of September 2020, the liquidity position of the Company is solid and there is a revolving credit line available that has been drawn for US\$100m (having an additional US\$150m available to be drawn if needed).

-From Customers and Collections perspective, at the issuance of this Financial Statements, Distribution Companies had reported a reduction on collectability lower than 20% that is lower than the reduction expected.
-We expect a new bill of law regarding the Basic Services Interruption Law as it is on its last steps in the Chilean Congress.
-This bill prohibits the interruption of basic services to those clients that had some delay in the payments of their monthly bills for the next 90 days after that Law is enacted.
-Additionally, for those clients within the 60% more vulnerable population may choose to postpone the debt from March 18, 2020 to the 90 days after the Law is enacted to be reprogrammed in up to 12 monthly and correlative installments without fines, interests or any other associated expenses.
+From Customers and Collections perspective, at the issuance of this Financial Statements, Distribution Companies had reported an annualized reduction on collectability between 6% and 7%, which is lower than the reduction expected.

+The Basic Services Interruption Law, which prohibits the interruption of basic services to those clients that had some delay in the payments of their monthly bills for the next 90 days after that Law is enacted, is currently in force.
+Additionally some Congressman are discussing a modification to this Law which extend from 90 days to 270 days the mentioned deadlines, the decrease of restrictions to apply to this benefit, which means that this benefit will be available for the general public and increases the number of installments to pay the outstanding debt from 12 to 36.
+This modification is still in discussion in the Congress.